Demographics of Montreal: Italians

 Montreal's Italian community is one of the largest in Canada, second only to Toronto.
 With 250,000 residents of Italian ancestry, Montreal has many Italian districts, such as Little Italy, Saint-Leonard (Città Italiana), R.D.P., and LaSalle.
 Italian is the 3rd most spoken language in Montreal and in the province of Quebec.

 Greeks

 Greek is the eighth language in importance.
 The Greek community remains vibrant: several neighbourhoods contain a number of Greek-owned businesses and local festivals and churches add to the multicultural character of the city.
 The neighbouring city of Laval also has a sizable Greek community, predominantly residing in the borough of Chomedey.

 Eastern Europeans

-In 1931 the largest non-French, non-British ethnic group in St. Eusebe and St. Gabriel was the Poles.
+In 1931 the largest non-French, non-British ethnic group was the Poles in St. Eusebe and St. Gabriel, the Czecho-Slovaks in Cremazie, the Lithuanians in St. Marie, and the Finns in St. Georges.

-In 1931 the largest non-French, non-British ethnic group in Cremazie was the Czecho-Slovaks.

-In 1931 the largest non-French, non-British ethnic group in St. Marie was the Lithuanians.

-In 1931 the largest non-French, non-British ethnic group in St. Georges was the Finns.

 Jews

 Montreal's Jewish community is one of the oldest and most populous in the country, formerly first but now second to Toronto and numbering about 100,000 according to the 2001 census.
 The community is quite diverse, and is composed of many different Jewish ethnic divisions that arrived in Canada at different periods of time and under differing circumstances.

 Jews comprised 2.4% of the total Montreal population.